Umbrawarra Gorge Nature Park

-The Umbrawarra Gorge Nature Park protects a beautiful isolated gorge with steep red cliffs and a creek that meanders through the gorge in the early to mid dry season.
-A walking track winds alongside the creek to a large pool with a small sandy beach and the rest of the gorge can only be reached by wading, swimming and rock hopping.
+The Umbrawarra Gorge Nature Park protects a beautiful isolated gorge with steep red cliffs and a creek that meanders through it in the early to mid dry season.
+A walking track winds alongside the creek to a large pool with a small sandy beach.
+The rest of the gorge can only be reached by wading, swimming and rock hopping.

 The park is located about 115 kilometres from Katherine, and is best accessed during the dry season (May–September) when the river level has dropped.